👶

 Wake Windows by Age

-While every baby is different, understanding typical wake windows can help you anticipate when sleep might be approaching:
+While every baby is different, understanding typical wake windows can help you anticipate when sleep might be approaching.
+The Sleep Foundation's guide to children's sleep needs provides helpful age-based recommendations:

 • Newborn to 2 months: 45-60 minutes